marcinduma/LTRCLD-2557/docs/index.md

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image1a.png" width = 800>

-As indicated in the diagram, this lab is using EMEA based regions in both AWS(eu-central-1) and Azure(France Central) Clouds.
+As indicated in the diagram, this lab is using EMEA based regions in both AWS(eu-central-1) and Azure(France Central) Clouds, however there is no restrictions from CNC site to use different one.

 Each POD have a dedicated Azure AAD Tenant and Subscription which will be shared to host both Infrastructure components (Cloud Network Controller, Cloud Routers), as well as User Virutal Machines for testing.